 - Example: "I would like to increase my daily activity from walking once a week to stationary biking for 30 minutes, three days a week (Monday, Tuesday, and Saturday) from 10:00 - 10:30 AM".

-Your broad vision can still be weight loss or to increase your physical activity, but defining specific parameters around things like time spent, specific days, etc. will help you track your success at completing the specific action.
+Your broad vision can still be weight loss or increasing your physical activity, but defining specific parameters around things like time spent, specific days, etc. will help you track your success at completing the specific action.

 Maybe you need to download an app, buy a new calendar, or utilize your calendar or notes on your phone to help you plan ahead.